Live from Portland, Maine 2016

 Your myth of Catan as being an even playing field for all to come and seek their fortunes is nothing but a story told to infants.

-I don't know if this is true about Catan, but it is true about the United States of America.
+I don't know if it's true about Catan, but it is true about the United States of America.

 In Colin and Jordan, I see a naive idealist on the one hand and a goddamn robber baron on the other.